'Tired' Valieva to skate at Olympics after doping ruling - KTVZ

 ‘Tired’ Valieva to skate at Olympics after doping ruling

-BEIJING (AP) — Russian figure skater Kamila Valieva says she is happy but worn out after a grueling doping hearing ended with her being allowed to skate in the women’s short program Tuesday at the Beijing Games.
-The 15-year-old is the favorite for gold in the women’s competition alongside her Russian teammates Alexandra Trusova and Anna Shcherbakova.
-There won’t be a medal ceremony if Valieva finishes in the top three because the International Olympic Committee is concerned Valieva could still be banned over a failed drug test from Dec.
-25 which emerged last week after she won team gold with the Russian Olympic Committee.
+BEIJING (AP) — Russian figure skater Kamila Valieva says she is worn out after a grueling doping hearing ended with her being allowed to skate Tuesday in the women’s short program at the Beijing Olympics.
+The 15-year-old Valieva is the favorite for gold in the women’s competition alongside Russian teammates Alexandra Trusova and Anna Shcherbakova.
+There won’t be a medal ceremony if Valieva finishes in the top three because the International Olympic Committee is concerned she could still be banned for a failed a drug test from Dec.
+25. The result emerged last week after Valieva won team gold with the Russian team.

 Comments